"I wouldn’t change a single thing I’ve done.

 Frank and Jack have had several successful European World Premiers.
 The musical, Rudolf, Premiered in Budapest, Hungary in May of 2006, with a second Premier at the Imperial Theater in Tokyo, Japan on May 6, 2008.
 The show had its third Opening Night in Vienna, Austria on February 26, 2009 in a production directed by David Leveaux.
 In October, 2008 a modern take on Carmen, with Book by Norman Allen, opened in Prague, Czech Republic.
 On March 14, 2009, The Count of Monte Cristo had its World Premier at the Theatre St. Gallen in Switzerland, with another Production in Seoul, Korea in April of 2010.

-Last, but certainly not least, is Wonderland — with music by Frank Wildhorn, Book by Jack Murphy and Gregory Boyd, Lyrics by Jack Murphy, and directed by Gregory Boyd.
+Another Murphy/Wildhorn/Boyd collaboration is Wonderland — with music by Frank Wildhorn, Book by Jack Murphy and Gregory Boyd, Lyrics by Jack Murphy, and directed by Gregory Boyd.
 After a successful World Premier at the Tampa Bay Straz Center for the Performing Arts, followed by another successful run at the Alley Theatre in Houston, Texas, Wonderland enjoyed a short, but sweet, run on BROADWAY in the spring of 2011.
+The musical went on to have its European premiere at the Edinburgh Playhouse in January 2017, which marked the start of a UK tour.

 1100 Vienna, Austria